whisthq/whist/mandelboxes/testing_scripts/README.md

-# Fractal Mandelbox Testing Scripts
+# Whist Mandelbox Testing Scripts

-This subfolder contains various scripts for manually testing different components of the Fractal mandelboxes (i.e. latency, connectivity, etc.).
+This subfolder contains various scripts for manually testing different components of the Whist mandelboxes (i.e. latency, connectivity, etc.).
 If you find yourself creating a testing script while implementing or debugging a feature of the mandelboxes, add it here so that it can help others eventually.

 ## Existing Scripts